NERC-CEH/nanofase-data/README.md

 ## Getting started

-The easiest get started is to create a Conda environment using the provided [environment.yaml](./environment.yaml) file:
+The easiest way to get started is to create a Conda environment using the provided [environment.yaml](./environment.yaml) file:

 ```shell script
 $ conda env create -f environment.yaml